Organized vs. Unorganized Personality Traits

 How to work with an unorganized vs. an organized person at work

-Whether a person tends to be unorganized or organized has a big impact on their work style, productivity, and results.
-But it’s not a case of just slobs vs. neat freaks.
-Most of us fall somewhere on a spectrum between unorganized and organized employees, and there are pros and cons to both styles of working.
+Whether a person tends to be unorganized vs. organized has a big impact on their work style, productivity, and results.
+But it's not a case of just slobs vs. neat freaks.
+Most of us fall somewhere on a spectrum between disorganized and organized employees, and there are pros and cons to both styles of working.

 Let's take a look at what it means to be organized at work (or not!) and how this personality trait affects an employee's performance in the workplace.